Tikva Forum

-The Tikva Forum (Hebrew: פורום תקווה) is a registered non-profit organization created by the families of 6 Israeli hostages who were kidnapped by Hamas during the October 7 attacks.
-The group supports increasing military and civilian pressure on Palestinian militant groups and opposes hostage negotiations and military withdrawal from the Gaza Strip.
+The Tikva Forum (Hebrew: פורום תקווה) is a registered nonprofit organization created by the families of Israeli hostages who were kidnapped by Hamas and other Palestinian militant groups during the October 7 attacks.
+The Tikva Forum supports increasing military and civilian pressure on Hamas, and opposes hostage negotiations and withdrawal from the Gaza Strip.

 History

 The group was created in November 2023, a month after the October 7 attacks on southern Israel.
-An investigation by Israeli newspaper Walla revealed that the forum was started by Shmuel Meidad, the former CEO of right-wing pro-settler legal aid group Honenu, though the group itself denied any affiliation.

-A month after its establishment, Israeli newspaper Calcalist reported extensive links between the organization and right-wing politicians, including Minister of Heritage Amihai Eliyahu of the far-right Otzma Yehudit party, who founded a nonprofit organization to send donations to the group.
+An investigation by Israeli newspaper Walla reported that the group was started by Galei Israel CEO David Shikri and Honenu CEO Shmuel Meidad.
+Israeli newspaper Calcalist reported links between the organization and right-wing politicians, including Minister of Heritage Amihai Eliyahu of the Otzma Yehudit party.
+According to Calcalist, Tikva Forum received funds from an organization named Union of Rabbis of Congregations in Israel, a nonprofit organization founded by Eliyahu and headed by his brother.
+The Eliyahu founded nonprofit has received funds from the Israeli government.

 Activities

-The group are seen as a right-wing alternative to the Hostages and Missing Families Forum, who have been more critical of the Israeli government.
-Tikva Forum have organized protests against proposed hostage deals since late 2023.
+A Tikva Forum sticker reading "Pressure on Hamas is the only thing that will bring about a release of the hostages!"

+The group criticized the January 2025 Gaza war ceasefire as a "dangerous compromise" with a "terrorist organization", and favors some hostages over others, rather than a comprehensive deal.
+They contrasted with the Hostages and Missing Families Forum, who supported the agreement.
+The Tikva Forum urged cabinet members who voted for the deal to resign for betraying the remaining hostages in captivity.
+They feel the deal will enable future massacres and kidnappings.
+The Forum organized protests against the proposed deal in January 2025, preferring the defeat of Hamas to a ceasefire, calling it a surrender.

-The group have criticized the Hostages and Missing Families Forum's use of the phrase "bring them home now" for emboldening Hamas.
+The group uses "lectures, prayer rallies, demonstrations and media appearances" to support the use of force to defeat Hamas and return the hostages.
+They co-organized an event with the Hostages and Missing Families Forum, which featured music, prayer, and speeches.
+They criticized demands to release the hostages as enabling Hamas. have criticized the Hostages and Missing Families Forum's use of the phrase "bring them home now" for emboldening Hamas.
 Tikva Forum spokesman Eitan Zeliger told the Times of Israel that “[w]e feel that the demand to release hostages ‘now,’ that emphasis on ‘now,’ is liable — not intentionally, of course — to hurt the hostages,” adding that “it plays into the hands of Hamas, who might be encouraged to raise the price”, though several group members also told the newspaper that they were grateful to the Hostages and Missing Persons Families leadership for providing both material and emotional support to the hostages’ families.